KittyGiraudel/site/_posts/2013-02-04-dig-deep-into-css-gradients.md

   - gradient
 ---

+{% info %}
-> The following is a guest post by [Ana Tudor](https://twitter.com/thebabydino).
+The following is a guest post by [Ana Tudor](https://twitter.com/thebabydino).
 She is passionate about experimenting and learning new things.
 Also she loves maths and enjoys playing with code.
+{% endinfo %}

 I had no idea how powerful CSS gradients could be until late 2011, when I found the [CSS3 Patterns Gallery](https://lea.verou.me/css3patterns/) made by Lea Verou.
 The idea that you can obtain many shapes using just gradients was a starting point for many CSS experiments I would later do.